alfskoyen/alfskoyen/README.md

 ## :milky_way: :triangular_ruler: :chart_with_upwards_trend: :bullettrain_side: :earth_americas: &nbsp;  Hello, I'm Alfred Haugen.
 Welcome to my Git.

-Since 2019, I’ve been bridging my extensive background in **financial services risk and audit leadership** with coded workflows, algorithmic design, and machine learning, finding practical scenarios to apply **ML and AI** in solving complex, real-world problems.
+Since 2019, I’ve been bridging my extensive background in **risk and audit leadership across FSI** with coded workflows, algorithmic design, and machine learning, finding practical scenarios to apply **ML and AI** in solving complex, real-world problems.
 I recently completed my **M.S. in Data Science** at the University of Virginia’s School of Data Science (Summer 2025), building on prior machine learning studies at **Georgetown University** in 2020.

 My experience spans statistical modeling from linear and non-linear techniques to deep learning architectures, with applications of Bayesian inference to derive posteriors across feature variables and latent constructs.